-After reviewing the curriculum calendar and determining a timeline for your proposal, the first question to ask and answer is: Are you revising existing curriculum, creating new curriculum, or deleting curriculum?
+After reviewing the curriculum calendar (available on the Curriculum website) and determining a timeline for your proposal, the first question to ask and answer is: Are you revising existing curriculum, creating new curriculum, or deleting curriculum?
 Refer to the appropriate How-To instructional guide, located on the Curriculum Committee Canvas page, for specific requirements for entering information into the CMS.

-The planning stage of the curriculum process is really the nuts-and-bolts stage.
+CC approved 09/20/18 Updated: 09/2020, 09/2022, 09/2023 CC approved: 11/2020, 10/2022 The planning stage of the curriculum process is really the nuts-and-bolts stage.
 This is where you consider the many technical aspects of putting a course proposal together, from simple (how many units, repeatability) to substantive (prerequisites, transferability).
 Once you have a firm grasp on how you want to structure your course, how you want to offer it, what its role in the curriculum of the college will be, then begin the development of your curriculum proposal within the Curriculum Management System (eLumen).